If you have questions about our services for hospitals or would like information on our fee structure, call for a free consultation, (888) 899-1406.

 - provide a timeline of events that gives a “big picture” perspective

-- determine whether there was a deviation in standard of care
+- determine whether there was a deviation in the standard of care

 - obtain expert reviews and facilitate quick report turnaround times

 - evaluate steps that need to be taken to prevent similar recurrences